MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-self-service-portal.md

 ### Install the Self Service Portal Webapp using Setup
 Use the following steps to install the Self Service Portal WebApp using Setup.

-1. Click on **Service Manager Self Service Portal** in Service Manager 2016 setup wizard.
+1. Click **Service Manager Self Service Portal** in Service Manager setup wizard.

 2. Go through the EULA and accept it.